Infisical/infisical/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ### Feature description
-A clear and concise description of what the the feature should be.
+A clear and concise description of what the feature should be.

 ### Why would it be useful?
 Why would this feature be useful for Infisical users?